 Before you begin, you'll need to set up an API Token.

-After receiving the TIBCO Scribe email invitation your technical resource will need to follow the Tibco Scribe Connector Guide which consists of:
+After receiving the TIBCO Scribe email invitation, your technical resource will need to follow the TIBCO Scribe Connector Guide, which consists of:

-- Creating a new Scribe user account and Logging into Scribe.
+- Creating a new Scribe user account and logging into Scribe.

 - Adding a Connection specifically for your Salesforce instance.
 The connection may be with your sandbox and/or production org, depending on your preference.